William Taylor (Victorian politician): Pastoralist

+Public life

-Taylor was elected to the seat of Wimmera in on 16 August 1854, replacing William Splatt who resigned.
+Taylor was elected to the seat of Wimmera in on 16 August 1854, and replaced William Splatt who resigned.
 Taylor was sworn-in in September remained a member until the original Council was abolished in March 1856.

 Taylor was elected to the Southern Province of the new Legislative Council in April 1864, a seat he held until September 1866.

-Taylor was president of the Keilor shire council 1874–1882 and 1884–1894.
-Taylor was a director of the Union Mortgage & Agency Co.; he also was a member of the Ormond College council, donating £200 and creating a scholarship for the College.
-Taylor died in Keilor, Victoria, Australia, on 21 June 1903; he was survived by his wife, six sons and four daughters.
+Taylor was president of the Keilor Shire council 1874–1882 and 1884–1894; a director of the Union Mortgage & Agency Co.; a member of the Ormond College council, where he donated £200 and created a scholarship for the College.

+Death

+Taylor died in Keilor, Victoria, Australia, on 21 June 1903; was survived by his wife, six sons and four daughters.